Palisades (band): History

-On February 13, 2016, Palisades revealed that members Brandon Reese and Earl Halasan had quit the band to pursue other endeavors, and that Brandon Elgar would be the new bass player and second vocalist, and DJ/Producer Christian Mochizuki known as GRAVES would be the band's new DJ/ studio member.
+On February 13, 2016, Palisades revealed that members Brandon Sidney and Earl Halasan had quit the band to pursue other endeavors, and that Brandon Elgar would be the new bass player and second vocalist, and DJ/Producer Christian Mochizuki known as GRAVES would be the band's new DJ/ studio member.
 The band had expressed that both new members were better fits personally and had the musicianship to drive the band's new sound to a stronger presence.

 In 2016, Palisades covered the My Chemical Romance song "House of Wolves" for a Rock Sound tribute CD.

 Palisades released their self-titled studio album on January 20, 2017 via Rise Records.
 The band stated in multiple interviews that the sound for Palisades on the album is "kind of definitive".

 In 2017, the ensemble toured with American hard rock band Letters from the Fire.

 In 2018, the ensemble toured once again with American hard rock ensemble Letters from the Fire.
 On October 5, 2018, they released the single "War" from their new album Erase the Pain, and toured with Dayseeker and Savage Hands in support of it.
 Erase the Pain was released on December 28, 2018.
 The band toured with Nothing More, Of Mice & Men and Badflower in February 2019.

 On December 1, 2021, Palisades announced the departure of Lou Miceli Jr, and that Brandon Elgar would become the band's lead vocalist going forward.
 On December 6, 2021, the band released "My Consequences", their first single with Elgar as the sole lead vocalist.
 On March 11, 2022, the band released the single "Better", and announced their fifth album, Reaching Hypercritical, which was released on July 22, 2022.

 On October 27, 2022, the band announced via their Twitter account that vocalist Brandon Elgar had chosen to leave the band, leading them to withdraw from their upcoming tour with Secrets.
 On January 11, 2023, the band officially confirmed that they will break up after one last show, scheduled on February 25, 2023.
 They also announced that they would be joined by former vocalist Lou Miceli and keyboardist Earl Halasan for this show.